mayTermux/myTermux/README.md

   - **Battery & Storage icon not showing**

   If you want Battery icon showing you have to install <strong>Termux-API</strong> app from the same source as your installed Termux (whether from PlayStore or F-Droid).
-Though it is recommended for you to install Termux from F-Droid. <br>For storage info you must set it to the right partition on your Android (e.g `/storage/emulated`).
+Though it is recommended for you to install Termux from F-Droid <strong>Don't forget uncomment battery output in neofetch configuration</strong>. <br>For storage info you must set it to the right partition on your Android (e.g `/storage/emulated`).
   > NOTE:
   > Please run `df -h` to know where your internal partition is located.